the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 ```
 ## Template Argument Deduction(TAD)
 -------------------------------
 Auto type deduction and TAD is the same with one exception (std::initializer_list).
-In auto type deduction, type deduction is made for the keyword **auto** not for the variable name.
+In auto type deduction, type deduction is made for the keyword **auto**, not for the variable name.
 Characteristics of auto type deduction are:

 1) `auto x = expr;`	-->	cv qualifiers and refs drop.
 Array and function decay occur.
 Equivalent function template is:
    ```